lemongr/cloud_haiku/README.md

 # Welcome to Cloud Haiku

 Cloud Haiku is an open-source repository that collects haikus about the cloud and cloud technology and publishes these haikus to its website.
+HA

 ## [Haikus](https://do-community.github.io/cloud_haiku/haikus/)